You can find out about our North-East Scotland branch below.

 Venue for in-person meetings:

-Meeting Room 1, The Sir Duncan Rice Library, University of Aberdeen, Bedford Road, AB24 3AA - click here to view a map of the venue and surrounding area.
-The October meeting, held in conjunction with the local RSPB group, will be held at Zoology Lecture Theatre, Tillydrone Avenue, Aberdeen AB24 2TZ (map).
+Meeting Room 1, The Sir Duncan Rice Library, University of Aberdeen, Bedford Road, AB24 3AA - click here to view a map of the venue and surrounding area. *The January meeting, held in conjunction with the local RSPB group, will be held at Zoology Lecture Theatre, Tillydrone Avenue, Aberdeen AB24 2TZ (map).
+Please note we ask attendees for a suggested donation of £1 students/£2 SOC members/£3 non-members to help cover room hire costs.

 Outings